Double Bind Creates Leaky Tech Pipelines: The Story of an Indigenous Woman in Computer Science

 I understand the Double Bind from a personal perspective as well as a professional one.
 While my work at the Kapor Center is tech-adjacent, I specifically chose not to pursue a career in Computer Science.
 This is my story.

 One of my mother’s dreams was for me to get a good education, nothing like the Native boarding school she attended.
-So I was raised in an affluent suburb and attended well-resourced schools.
+So I was raised near an affluent suburb and attended well-resourced schools.
 I knew from a young age however that my family didn’t have the wealth that my school friends did and that I would have to support my family financially throughout my adult life.
 Driven by that purpose, I was one of the very few Native Alaskan/Native American women who attended college in my large extended family.
 I studied Computer Science to ensure that I could get a profitable job after graduation, and that I would always be able to earn enough to help my family with their food, rent, and gas.

 One afternoon, the Dean of the CS department had a course advising session in his office.
 During our conversation, without warning he leaned over and started to slowly finger my earrings.
 As quickly as I could,I pulled away and left his office in a mild state of shock.
 I made sure that I was never in a room alone with him again.
 My experience was added to a number of complaints made by other students about his lack of professionalism.
 However, he remained in his post and taught classes until retiring a few years later.